aws-samples/amazon-bedrock-samples/agents/insurance-solution/documentation/testing-and-validation.md

   <img src="../design/agent-console-2.png"><br>
   <span style="display: block; text-align: center;"><em>Figure 15: Agent Overview Console</em></span>
 </p>

+❗ Note your Agent ID which will be used as environment variables in the later _Deploy Streamlit Web UI for Your Agent_ section.

 16. Select **Prepare** to package the agent with the latest changes before testing.
 Regularly check the agent's last prepared time to ensure testing with the latest configurations:

 <p align="center">